Creating & Maintaining a Relaxed Culture for Remote Teams

 In order to ensure every employee is on the same page, you must provide everyone with a similar starting point.
 When a new employee is brought on board in an office, HR leads her around, introducing her to her coworkers.
 She is often taken to lunch by her boss, where they chat, and get to know one another.
 Her boss is then able to take her personality, and assist her in forging relationships that suit all parties well.

 Since remote teams do not have the aforementioned in-person luxuries, it is imperative to have all current employees reach out personally, to introduce themselves to new hires.
-This not only provides a more welcome feeling, it fosters a sense of "fitting in".
-As silly as it sounds, people still have a need to fit in with a group socially, even though it is a work setting.
+Research from the Society for Human Resource Management shows that effective onboarding can improve employee retention by 82% and productivity by over 70%.
+This not only provides a more welcome feeling, it fosters a sense of "fitting in" which is particularly important if your remote employees come from different countries and cultures — for example, you might predominantly hire in the US but also have employees based in Asia, Europe, or other locations.
+As Harvard Business Review research indicates, people still have a fundamental need to fit in with a group socially, even in virtual work settings.
 Do not simply tell your new employee, "hey, this is the team, reach out with any questions."
 Encourage your current team to make her feel welcome.
 At her first meeting, have her give a quick recap of who she is as a person outside of work.
 Whatever her interests are provide a great way for coworkers to spark up a conversation.

 At Mailbird, we have a month of on-boarding to make the new team mate feel as welcomed as possible.
 Usually our CEO has a meeting with her/him every day of the first week to introduce them to the tools, our company culture and set up.
 The second week will be used for small introduction meetings with every team member (depending on the size of your company this might not be possible).
 And the last 2 weeks of the month will be an intense on-boarding to all their tasks, sprint, roadmap and backlog within the team.